behreajj/CamZup/README.md

 - `YupJ2`, which extends `PGraphicsJava2D`, a.k.a. `JAVA2D`, the default Processing renderer based on the Java AWT library;
 - `Yup2`, which extends `PGraphicsOpenGL`, like `P2D`, a "2.5D" renderer;

-The `FX2D` renderer, based on Java FX, is not supported.
+The `FX2D` renderer, based on Java FX, is not fully supported in Processing, and is not supported here.

 This library's `core` package includes basic utilities that were used to modify the Processing renderer.
 In this package, you'll find classes such as `Vec2`, `Vec3` and `Quaternion`.
 The division between `pfriendly` and `core` is a protective measure.
 The aim is to retain the library's usefulness even as bugs in `pfriendly`, or changes to the underlying `Processing` library, cause trouble.

 Cam Z-Up is tested with Processing version [4.0 alpha 1](https://github.com/processing/processing4/releases/tag/processing-1270-4.0a1).

 ## Getting Started

+### Installation

 To install this library from Github,
   1. Click on the green `Clone or download` button in the upper right corner of this repository.